LiamV0715/Seratonin-Sprint/readme.md

 Open the game:

-Open index.html in your browser to start playing the game.
+Open index.html by running "npx serve ." in your terminal and following the link to start playing!
 Controls:
 W ---- to jump
 D ---- move right and start music